What is Retail Inventory Management?

 Retailers have a variety of inventory management techniques at their disposal to effectively optimize stock levels.
 Each technique offers different benefits, catering to the specific needs of inventory type and business dynamics.

-1. ABC Analysis: This method categorizes inventory based on importance and sales performance, allowing retailers to prioritize resources and focus on more critical items.
+1. ABC Analysis: This method groups inventory based on value and sales importance.
+Retailers use it to focus more attention on high-value or fast-moving products while simplifying control over lower-priority items.

 Inventory Analysis and Forecasting for Retailers